nietamten/VoltageConverterForSolar/readme.md

 - RT pin resistor (R7) was tested between 22k and 47k (90-180kHz), lower resistance (higher frequency) makes more heat on NCP1034, BD911 and AOB414 but seems to improve stability
 (I have oversized inductor).
 Setting too high frequency can very fast cause overheat and damage to NCP1034.
 - Touching working converter parts near NCP1034 (for example to check heating) can easily cause damage of NCP1034 and AOB414.
 Especially overcurrent and soft start circuits.
+- do not mount parts without values, for exaple C21

 Troubleshooting:
 - converter is oscillating fast (there is output power)